confluentinc/cp-demo/docs/includes/metrics-api-intro.rst

 -   On-prem metrics (enabled by Telemetry Reporter) using the endpoint https://api.telemetry.confluent.cloud/v2/metrics/hosted-monitoring/query

-  - This is in preview and the endpont will eventually be renamed https://api.telemetry.confluent.cloud/v2/metrics/health-plus/query
+   .. note:: The hosted monitoring endpoint is in preview and the endpont will eventually be renamed https://api.telemetry.confluent.cloud/v2/metrics/health-plus/query

 - |ccloud| metrics using the endpoint https://api.telemetry.confluent.cloud/v2/metrics/cloud/query
 - See the `Confluent Cloud Metrics API Reference <https://api.telemetry.confluent.cloud/docs>`__ for more information.